London

 What is the best season for a palace stay in London?+

-We recommend May-June or September-October: the royal parks are in bloom, the light enhances the Georgian façades, and the West End theatres are running at full throttle.
-Rates remain high (600 to 900 £ a night), but the experience justifies the investment.
-Avoid July-August (mass tourism, endless queues) and prioritise autumn if you seek authenticity.
+We recommend May-June or September-October: the royal parks are in bloom, the light sublime the Georgian facades, and the West End theatres are in full swing.
+Rates remain high (600 to 900 £ per night), but the experience justifies the investment.
+Avoid July-August (mass tourism, endless queues) and opt for autumn if you seek authenticity.

 How much budget to plan for 3 nights in a London palace?+

-Which neighbourhood to choose according to one's traveller profile?+
+Which neighbourhood to choose according to your traveller profile?+

-Mayfair and Park Lane for the historic palaces and the view over Hyde Park.
-Knightsbridge for the Victorian townhouses and intimacy (assigned butlers, 4pm tea).
+Mayfair and Park Lane for historic palaces and the view over Hyde Park.
+Knightsbridge for Victorian townhouses and intimacy (assigned butlers, 4pm tea).
 Kensington for proximity to the royal gardens and a repeat clientele.
-The City for the design skyscrapers with suspended pools.
-Fulham or Shoreditch for the confidential addresses away from the tourist tumult.
+The City for design skyscrapers with suspended pools.
+Fulham or Shoreditch for confidential addresses away from the tourist hustle.

-Are London palaces suitable for families with children?+
+Are London palaces suited to families with children?+

-The Victorian townhouses (41, Egerton House, Milestone Hotel) accept children but favour a subdued atmosphere little compatible with toddlers.
-The historic palaces (The Dorchester, The Savoy) offer family rooms and dedicated services (baby-sitting, children's menus), but rates climb quickly.
-Pan Pacific London offers spacious suites and a 19th-floor pool that appeals to teenagers.
+The Victorian townhouses (41, Egerton House, Milestone Hotel) accept children but favour a hushed atmosphere little compatible with toddlers.
+Historic palaces (The Dorchester, The Savoy) offer family rooms and dedicated services (babysitting, children’s menus), but rates climb fast.
+Pan Pacific London provides spacious suites and a 19th-floor pool that appeals to teenagers.

 Yes, imperatively 2 months in advance minimum for Core by Clare Smyth, Sketch, Alain Ducasse at The Dorchester.
-Your palace's concierge can sometimes unlock a table at the last minute thanks to his connections, but don't count on it.
-The starred bistros (Lyle's, The Clove Club) accept reservations 1 month in advance, which leaves more leeway.
+Your palace concierge can sometimes unlock a table at the last minute thanks to his connections, but don’t count on it.
+Starred bistros (Lyle’s, The Clove Club) take bookings 1 month ahead, which leaves more leeway.

 What is the best way to reach the centre from Heathrow?+